 Modern technology automatically records the respective debits and credits via the various forms of entry.
 In the past accountants used T-Accounts to visualize the entry.

 Imagine a large letter ‘T’.
 Notice how there is left branch and a right branch?
 The left is the debit column and the right branch is the credit column.
-So when an entry is made, a line or row of information is recorded.
-So let’s use the traditional sale of a product to a customer that pays cash as the example.
+When an entry is made, a line or row of information is recorded.
+Let’s use the traditional sale of a product to a customer that pays cash as the example.
 In a T-Account the first row represents the cash received from the customer which is physically deposited into the bank account.
-So the row has an identifier of cash and the dollar value is placed under the left branch side of the ‘T’.
+The row has an identifier of cash and the dollar value is placed under the left branch side of the ‘T’.
 The offsetting entry is a second row and is labeled ‘Sales’.
 Here the equal amount is placed under the credit side of the ‘T’ and now both sides are equal which is the fundamental requirement of the dual entry system.
 Below is my example.

 Do you see the ‘T’?
 Two lines of entry for dual entry and an equal amount of value for the equation is entered.

 The goal of this lesson is to teach that modern accounting uses dual entry to record financial information.
-I explained the history behind the concept and its logic.
-Basically dual entry requires all debits and credits equal each other in an entry and in total via the trial balance.
-I also introduced an old tool of data entry called the ‘T’-Account which is no longer used today.
-However the basic principle that visualizes debits and credits still exists today so the ‘T’-Account reinforces this dual entry requirement.
-I also explained that the types of accounts have relationships with each other and many of your data entries in the future will consistently execute to these relationships.
-Remember, in a sale the offsetting debit is typically an asset of some sort.
+It explained the history behind the concept and its logic.
+Essentially, dual entry requires all debits and credits equal each other in an entry and in total via the trial balance.
+The lesson also introduced an old tool of data entry called the ‘T’-Account which is no longer used today.
+However, the basic principle that visualizes debits and credits still exists today, thus the ‘T’-Account reinforces this dual entry requirement.
+Furthermore, this lesson also explained that the types of accounts have relationships with each other and many of your data entries in the future will consistently execute accordingly.
+Remember, in a sale, the offsetting debit is typically an asset of some sort.
 Once you begin to understand these relationships and what is normal, you’ll begin to increase your speed related to entering data.
-Most importantly remember that we use a dual entry system in modern accounting.
-Act on Knowledge.
+Most importantly remember that the dual entry system is used in modern accounting.
+ACT ON KNOWLEDGE.